Solving particle-antiparticle and cosmological constant problems: Explanation of cosmological acceleration

 \section{Explanation of cosmological acceleration}

-Standard particle theories involve IRs of the Poincare algebra by self-adjoint operators.
+Standard particle theories involve self-adjoined IRs of the Poincare algebra.
 They are described even in textbooks and do not involve Minkowski space.
-Therefore, when Poincare symmetry is replaced by more general dS or AdS one, dS and AdS particle theories should be based on IRs of the dS or AdS algebras by self-adjoint operators, respectively.
+Therefore, when Poincare symmetry is replaced by more general dS or AdS one, dS and AdS particle theories should be based on self-adjoined IRs of the dS or AdS algebras.
 However, physicists usually are not familiar with such IRs because they believe that dS and AdS quantum theories necessarily involve quantum fields on dS or AdS spaces, respectively.

 The mathematical literature on unitary IRs of the dS group is wide but there are only a few papers where such IRs are described for physicists.
 For example, the excellent Mensky's book \cite{Mensky} exists only in Russian.
-At the same time, to the best of our knowledge, IRs of the dS algebras by self-adjoint operators have been described from different considerations only in \cite{book,JPA,JMP,ECHAYA}.
+At the same time, to the best of our knowledge, self-adjoint IRs of the dS algebra have been described from different considerations only in \cite{JPA,JMP,ECHAYA,symm}, and some of those results have been mentioned in Sec. \ref{subsecdS}.
+It has been noted that the space of an IR consists of functions defined on two hyperboloids and in the limit $R\to\infty$ one IR of the dS algebra splits into two IRs of the Poincare algebra with positive and negative energies.

-In the framework of our approach, the explanation of cosmological acceleration consists of the following steps.
-First, instead of the angular momentum operators $M^{4\mu}$ we work with the momentum operators $P^{\mu}=M^{4\mu}/R$, and, in the approximation when $R$ is very large, different components of $P^{\mu}$ commute with each other.
-Then we use the explicit expressions for the operators $M^{ab}$ of IRs of the dS algebra --- see e.g., Eqs.
-(3.16) in \cite{book}, Eqs.
-(17) in \cite{JPA} or Eqs.
-(3) in \cite{ECHAYA}.
-Those operators act in momentum representation and {\it at this stage, we have no spatial coordinates yet}.
-For describing the motion of particles in terms of spatial coordinates, we must define the position operator.
-A question: is there a law defining this operator?
+As noted in Sec. \ref{intro}, the results on IRs can be applied not only to elementary particles but even to macroscopic bodies when it suffices to consider their motion as a whole.
+We will consider this case and will consider the operators $M^{4\mu}$ not only in Poincare approximation but taking into account dS corrections.
+If those corrections are small, it suffices to consider only states with the support on the upper hyperboloid and describe the representation operators by Eq. (\ref{upperhyperb}).